 - Returned inventory often becomes excess inventory.

 - The customers who returned inventory will not pay their invoices until credits and adjustments are issued.

 - Having to issue credits or adjustments for returned inventory, the Accounting Department often miss the supplier’s early payment discounts.

-- The “domino effect” starts when wrong quantity is received in the warehouse or the shipment was delayed.
-It results in orders being cancelled.
+- The “domino effect” starts when the wrong quantity is received in the warehouse or the shipment was delayed.
+It results in orders being canceled.

 Issues Resulting from Having Unautomated Warehouse

 - When new inventory is received at the warehouse, half-empty shelves are being consolidated to make space for new inventory and the computer records are manually updated.